awsdocs/amazon-ec2-user-guide/doc_source/putty.md

 To use PSCP, you need the private key you generated in [Convert your private key using PuTTYgen](#putty-private-key)\.
 You also need the public DNS name of your Linux instance, or the IPv6 address if your instance has one\.

-The following example transfers the file `Sample_file.txt` from the C:\\ drive on a Windows computer to the `my-instance-user-name` home directory on an Amazon Linux instance\.
+The following example transfers the file `Sample_file.txt` from the C:\\ drive on a Windows computer to the `instance-user-name` home directory on an Amazon Linux instance\.
 To transfer a file, use one of the following commands\.
 + \(Public DNS\) To transfer a file using your instance's public DNS name, enter the following command\.

   ```
-  pscp -i C:\path\my-key-pair.ppk C:\path\Sample_file.txt my-instance-user-name@my-instance-public-dns-name:/home/my-instance-user-name/Sample_file.txt
+  pscp -i C:\path\my-key-pair.ppk C:\path\Sample_file.txt instance-user-name@instance-public-dns-name:/home/instance-user-name/Sample_file.txt
   ```
 + \(IPv6\) Alternatively, if your instance has an IPv6 address, to transfer a file using your instance's IPv6 address, enter the following command\.
 The IPv6 address must be enclosed in square brackets \(`[ ]`\)\.

   ```
-  pscp -i C:\path\my-key-pair.ppk C:\path\Sample_file.txt my-instance-user-name@[my-instance-IPv6-address]:/home/my-instance-user-name/Sample_file.txt
+  pscp -i C:\path\my-key-pair.ppk C:\path\Sample_file.txt instance-user-name@[instance-IPv6-address]:/home/instance-user-name/Sample_file.txt
   ```

 ## Transfer files to your Linux instance using WinSCP<a name="Transfer_WinSCP"></a>